-Haemoglobin and Myoglobin (elementary idea of structure and oxygen binding mechanism) - Chlorophyll and photosynthesis (mechanism not expected) - Sodium-potassium pump - Biochemistry of Ca, Zn and Co - Toxicity of metal ions (Pb, Hg and As).
-Anticancer drugs: Cis-platin, oxaliplatin, carboplatin and auranofin - Structure and significance.
+Haemoglobin and Myoglobin (elementary idea of structure and oxygen binding mechanism) - Chlorophyll and photosynthesis (mechanism not expected) - Sodium-potassium pump - p

+Biochemistry of Ca, Zn and Co - Toxicity of metal ions (Pb, Hg and As).
+Anticancer drugs: Cis-platin, oxaliplatin and carboplatin - Structure and significance.